 Nowadays many companies say about the importance of effective UX spending money and time on its development.
 But what makes them think so?
 It is already proved that the success of the business heavily depends on how much users enjoy the product.
 UX design aims at enhancing user satisfaction by making products more useful and easy to use.

 Some people may think that UX is based on the visual elements of the design but it’s much more than that.
 UX design is a complex process which consists of many stages including user research, wireframing, prototyping, visual and graphic design, animation and testing.
-It requires time and knowledge to create effective UX, the reason why it may involve additional innvestments not always expected by companies.
+It requires time and knowledge to create effective UX, the reason why it may involve additional investments not always expected by companies.
 However, UX design is beneficial for both startups and already existing products since it assists in many aspects which form the successful product including user engagement, usability, utility, and conversion rates.

-If you have a complex website such as retail, it is crucial to have the effective UX design.
+If you have a complex website such as retail, it is crucial to have an effective UX design.
 It helps to organize content on the pages in the best way for the users’ perception and make navigation clear.
 Without appropriate UX design, there is a risk of losing users because they may find your product too complicated and useless.

 The statistics collected in recent years show that 95% of mobile apps are quit within a month.
-That’s why to keep new users utilizing your app or website, the product should have pleasant experience which will make them stick around.
+That’s why to keep new users utilizing your app or website, the product should have a pleasant experience which will make them stick around.
 Despite the given stats, according to User Experience Survey Report, only half of the companies invest time and effort in UX for the digital products.

 Conducting the research for this article, we’ve distinguished seven key aspects of the successful product which can be managed via effective UX design.